Gabriel Jesus

-Jesus began his senior club career at Palmeiras, where he was voted Best Newcomer at the 2015 Campeonato Brasileiro Série A and won the Copa do Brasil.
+Jesus began his senior club career at Palmeiras, where he was voted Best Newcomer at the 2015 Campeonato Brasileiro Série A and finished first in the Copa do Brasil.
 In 2016, he won the Bola de Ouro helping Palmeiras win their first national league title in 22 years.
-Jesus signed with English club Manchester City in January 2017 in a transfer worth £27 million, and won four Premier League titles, three EFL Cups, and the FA Cup.
+Jesus signed with English club Manchester City in January 2017 in a transfer worth £27 million, and won four Premier League titles, three EFL Cups, and an FA Cup.
 In July 2022, he joined Arsenal in a deal worth £45 million.

 After winning 21 caps and scoring 7 goals at youth level, including reaching the final of the 2015 FIFA U-20 World Cup and winning an Olympic gold medal at the 2016 Summer Olympics, Jesus made his senior debut for Brazil in September 2016.
-He was part of the squad that took part at the FIFA World Cup in 2018 and 2022, also participating at the Copa América in 2019 and 2021, winning the former tournament.
+He was part of the squads that took part at the FIFA World Cup in 2018 and 2022, also participating at the Copa América in 2019 and 2021, winning the former tournament.

 Early life

-Born in São Paulo, Jesus grew up in the neighbourhood of Jardim Peri, in poor conditions as his mother was a single mother to him and his two brothers.
+Born in São Paulo, Brazil.
+Jesus grew up in the neighbourhood of Jardim Peri, in poor conditions as his mother Vera was a single mother to him and his two brothers.
 After initially playing street football, he joined amateur clubs in the region, his last one being Associação Atlética Anhanguera.